 Radiotherapy

 Radiotherapy involves the application of low-dose radiation to the keloid area to inhibit cell proliferation and prevent a recurrence.
-Often used immediately after surgical removal of a keloid, radiotherapy aims to reduce the likelihood of the keloid returning.
+Often used immediately after surgery, radiotherapy aims to reduce the likelihood of the keloid returning.
 This non-invasive treatment is typically administered over several sessions and is targeted specifically to minimize exposure to surrounding tissues.

 Topical treatments